sr3dna/androme/README.md

 ## user written html

 Using excessive DIV and FORM tags are not required for mobile devices which can cause additional LinearLayouts to be auto-generated.
+Block level elements are always rendered in order to preserve any CSS which is applied to the tag.

 https://www.w3.org/TR/html401/struct/global.html#h-7.5.3